mitar/meteor-issue-3194/old/README2.md

 # jonjamz:forms

-A minimalist Meteor package that allows creating reusable form components, with support for reactivity, validation and submission (including complex workflows).
+A minimalist Meteor package for creating reusable forms and form elements, with support for reactivity, validation and submission (including complex workflows).

-Compatible with Bootstrap or any other UI framework.
+Compatible with Bootstrap and other UI frameworks.

-This package uses [aldeed:simple-schema](https://github.com/aldeed/meteor-simple-schema) for form field validation.
+This package uses [aldeed:simple-schema](https://github.com/aldeed/meteor-simple-schema) for field validation.

 ## Comparison with aldeed:autoform

-Although [aldeed:autoform](https://github.com/aldeed/meteor-autoform) and jonjamz:forms use aldeed:simple-schema, they have different purposes:
+[aldeed:autoform](https://github.com/aldeed/meteor-autoform) and jonjamz:forms serves different purposes:
-- [aldeed:autoform](https://github.com/aldeed/meteor-autoform) main purpose is automatic generation of insert and update forms for your collections.
-It includes many options and is tightly integrated with aldeed:simple-schema and [aldeed:collection2](https://github.com/aldeed/meteor-collection2).
+- **aldeed:autoform** main purpose is automatic generation of insert and update forms for your collections.
+It is a very rich package, tightly integrated with aldeed:simple-schema and aldeed:collection2.
-- [jonjamz:forms](https://github.com/meteortemplates/forms) only provides a thin framework to create reusable forms components by yourself.
+- **jonjamz:forms** only provides a thin framework for reusable forms, form elements and form workflows.

 ## Installation